thearrival/project-code/README.md

 - python3.
 - jupyter Notebook or run it on VSC.
-- downlaod os, shutil, keras, VGG16, numpy, matplotlib and tensorflow modules.
+- Downlaod os, shutil, keras, VGG16, numpy, matplotlib and tensorflow modules.
 - Download NWPU-RESISC45 dataset from google drive.

  then write  specify the path in the code to create connection between the code